mobile app bar

 May 10, 2025; Montreal, Quebec, CANADA; Jose Aldo (red gloves) reacts after a fight with Aiemann Zahabi (not pictured) during UFC 315 at Bell Centre.

-But this week, it seems Aldo may have been hiding a significant fact about his career in combat sports.
-Specifically, the Manaus veteran claimed he was fast approaching his 50th birthday — despite the fact that he is billed at 38 years of age.
+A week after quitting the sport, the Brazilian claimed he was fast approaching his 50th birthday despite the fact that he is billed at 38 years of age.

 There’s no fight that would make me come back,” Aldo continued.
-“To put the gi, to spar, or do anything, only in five years.
-Thank God, I’ll be almost 50 in five years, so there’s no possibility of fighting, there’s no calling,” the former featherweight champion asserted.
+“To put [on] the gi, to spar, or do anything, only in five years.
+Thank God, I’ll be almost 50 in five years, so there’s no possibility of fighting, there’s no calling.

-And this isn’t the first time Aldo’s age — or apparent lying of such– has been brought to the conversation.
+And this isn’t the first time Aldo’s age or his apparent lying about it has been a topic of controversy.

-But during the conversation, the veteran claimed that he believed Aldo was actually one to two years older than billed — reflecting on the time they trained with each other.
+Aldo’s countryman Gilbert Burns had backed him to beat Zahabi.
+And, while giving his take ahead of the fight, he also claimed that he believed Aldo was actually one to two years older than billed.
+He explained it by reflecting on the time they trained together.

-And Jose Aldo was kinda, like, 19 to 20 when he moved to Rio, and he was purple belt,” Burns claimed, adding, Now I’m older than him.
-I remember when we were blue belt, I was I was 1 or 2 years younger than him”.
+And Jose Aldo was kinda, like, 19 to 20 when he moved to Rio, and he was a purple belt.
+Now I’m older than him.
+I remember when we were blue belt, I was 1 or 2 years younger than him,” Burns claimed.

 “Now I’m older than him.
 I don’t know what happened, but I’m older than Jose Aldo, I don’t know,” he joked.

-Regardless of his age or the new mystery surrounding it — if Aldo is actually older than we think, that only makes his stunning achievements in the UFC even more impressive.
+Regardless of his age or the new mystery surrounding it, if Aldo is older than we think, that only makes his stunning achievements in the UFC even more impressive.

 About the author